galsalomon66/s3select/README.md

 -q flag is for the query.

 the engine supporting the following arithmetical operations +,-,*,/,^ , ( ) , and also the logical operators and,or.

-s3select is supporting float,decimal,string; it also supports aggregation functions such as max,min,sum,count.
+s3select is supporting float,decimal,string; it also supports aggregation functions such as max,min,sum,count; the input stream is accepted as string attributes, to operate arithmetical operation it need to CAST, i.e. int(_1) is converting text to integer.

 The demo-app is producing CSV format , thus it can be piped into another s3select statement.